tombeesley/PSYC121_2022-23/docs/07-Week8-analysis.md

 7. We now need the filter out the values in our data that we feel are unusual.
 Like last week, we will do this in a fairly unprincipled manner, by "eyeballing" the data (next week we'll consider something a bit more "scientific").
 Complete the filter command so that it removes both the very low values in the *avg_time* column, and also those that are very high.
 Because you want to filter out low AND high values, you are using an **AND** expression (**&**).
 You will therefore need to enter in two numerical values, based on your assessment of the histogram produced for Q6.
 Note that the filtered data is stored as a new object: *data_w8_f* ("f", for "filtered").

-## RStudio Task 2: Running related samples t-tests
+## Running related samples t-tests

 We have seen in our density plots that the reaction times (DV) look different in the three different Stroop conditions (our IV).
 But now we need to look at whether there are **statistically significant differences** between the means of the three conditions.